 - 1. Students will receive nutrition education that fosters the adoption and maintenance of healthy eating behaviors. - 2.
-Nutrition education will be a system-wide priority and will be integrated into other areas of the curriculum, as appropriate. - 3.
-Staff responsible for nutrition education will be adequately prepared and will participate in professional development activities to effectively deliver the program as planned. - 4.
-The food service staff, teachers, and other school personnel will coordinate the promotion of nutrition messages in the cafeteria, the classroom, and other appropriate settings. - 5.
-Educational nutrition information will be shared with families and the general public to positively influence the health of students and community members.
+Nutrition education will be a system-wide priority and will be integrated into curriculum and health education programming, as appropriate. - 3.
+Staff responsible for nutrition will be adequately prepared and will participate in professional development activities to effectively deliver the program as planned. - 4.
+The food service staff, teachers, and other school personnel will coordinate the promotion of nutrition messages in the cafeteria, classroom, and other appropriate settings that positively